kimble4/CrossMgr/helptxt/BHPC-Troubleshooting.md

 #### Incorrect ranking in live results

-If [ranking by average speed][Race Options], ensure that all [Categories][] have a lap distance set.
+If [ranking by average speed][Race Options], ensure that all [Categories][Category Screen] have a lap distance set.
 (CrossMgr's [Results][] page does not use average speed ranking while the race is in progress, so only the HTML output will be affected.)

 #### Two leaders / Rider in their own start wave

-Someone has edited the sign-on sheet to move a rider from one race to another and not updated their EventCategory accordingly.
+Likely someone has edited the sign-on sheet to move a rider from one race to another and not updated their EventCategory accordingly.
 Fix the sign-on sheet.

+#### Fixed-laps race: CrossMgr seems to stop recording times early

+Check the "**Lapped Riders Continue**" settings in the [Category Screen][].
+In a time-based race, you'd normally want everyone to finish on the leader's last lap, so this would be unset.
+In a distance based race, you'd want to set this so that all riders have to complete the full number of laps.

-#### Time trial false start
+#### Time trial: False start

 In a manually/RFID started time trial you can [delete a rider from the race][Edit Rider] and start them again.

-Otherwise, the safest approach is to time them with a stopwatch, pen and paper then fudge the results afterwards.
+Alternatively, a safer approach (for example, if a rider is having a second attempt after a crash) is to time them with a stopwatch, pen and paper then fudge the results afterwards.

+If multiple riders want a second attempt, it may be worth using [New Next][File] to create a separate race file for second attempts, and manually combining the data later.
+(Alternatively, consider running a [Best n Laps][Category Screen] event.)

 #### Spurious RFID reads during sprints

 If someone brings their timing tags near the RFID aerials during a sprint event, they can accidentally claim another rider's times.
-This is particularly bad, as it isn't their own results that get corrupted.
+This is worse than loitering near the finish in mass-start races, as it isn't just their own results that get corrupted.

 The best approach is vigilance, and to correct (or clear) the 'bib' field of the affected sprints as soon as possible.
 Use the 'note' field to explain what happened.